Kangaroux/webview-example/README.md

 go run cmd/main/main.go
 ```

+## Publish Notes

-Note: The `*-dev` packages are only needed for compiling.
-Once you have an executable, the only packages
+On linux, the `*-dev` packages are only needed for compiling.
+On Ubuntu for example, the only packages
-you need are `libgtk-3` and `libwebkit2gtk-4.0`.
+you need for running the executable are `libgtk-3` and `libwebkit2gtk-4.0`.

+Make sure that `debug == false` in `cmd/main/main.go` when building the app for publishing.
+Leaving this
+on will allow users to access the developer tools.

 ## Quick Walkthrough